Family Law in New Britain, CT

 New Britain Family Law — Common Questions

-Attorney-reviewed by Tara J. Galbo, Galbo Family Law, LLC · Last reviewed May 2026.
-This page is general legal information about Connecticut family law and is not legal advice for any specific situation.
+Attorney-reviewed by Tara J. Galbo, Galbo Family Law, LLC · Last reviewed June 2026.
+This page describes Galbo Family Law's representation of New Britain, CT residents and is general legal information about Connecticut family law — not legal advice for any specific situation.